 Here, it belongs to collective expression, and while some struggle and loose in the fight to general tagging, many shop keepers, business owners and commercial property investors now ask the artists to come and paint their walls.

-So while Athens will never be without the one vital element of its modern-day character, it has always been ahead of the game – at the core of a country where philosophy and democracy were invented, and, it seems a worldwide artistic movement of great expression.
+So while modern Athens will never be without its vital element of street-side character, it has always been ahead of the game – at the core of a country where philosophy and democracy were invented, it seems to also have kickstarted a worldwide artistic movement of great expression.

 Jorge Sotirios says